MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/transition-from-etw-to-eventlog.md

 ### Filter by event name

-Design for new way of logging (i.e. structured logging via LogInformation, etc.) assumed that events will be uniquely identifiable only by EventName, so EventIds are just default enum values (since events are now distributed across repositories and classes there's no feasible way to enforce uniqueness of EventId, since it is just simple integer).
+Design for new way of logging (in other words, structured logging via LogInformation, etc.) assumed that events will be uniquely identifiable only by EventName, so EventIds are just default enum values (since events are now distributed across repositories and classes there's no feasible way to enforce uniqueness of EventId, since it is just simple integer).
 To search for specific events, we can query them by event name via XPath:

 #### ETW